MicrosoftDocs/cpp-docs/docs/ide/visual-cpp-tools-and-features-in-visual-studio-editions.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Visual C++ Tools and Templates in Visual Studio Editions
+# Visual C++ Tools and Features in Visual Studio Editions
 The following tables show Visual C++ features that are available in Visual Studio.
 An X in a cell indicates that the feature is available; an empty cell indicates that the feature is not available.
 Notes in parentheses indicate that a feature is available, but restricted.

 ## Platforms